spine-tools/SpineOpt.jl/docs/src/tutorial/simple_system.md

 reads data from an input database, executes the simulation/optimization and writes the results to an output database.

-It is almost as simple as dragging these items (i.e. Data Store and Run SpineOpt) to the *Design View* and connecting them by dragging arrows between the blocks but there are some things that need to be configured:
+To create the workflow, it is almost as simple as dragging these items (i.e. Data Store and Run SpineOpt) to the *Design View* and connecting them by dragging arrows between the blocks but there are some things that need to be configured:
 -   The databases need to be initialised.
 Once you select a database you see the properties panel.
 Select the dialect of the database.